alohaconnect/A.C./index.md

 ## Application Design
 ### Data model
-The alohaconnect data mode is implemented by two javascript classes: StudentProfile and Position.
+The ho'ohui data mode is implemented by two javascript classes: StudentProfile and Position.
 Both of them encapsulate a MongoDB collection with the same name and export a single variable that provides access to that collection.

 ## About Us

 ### Dylan Ubongen
 I am currently a Junior at the University of Hawaii at Manoa.
 My major is Computer Science with a focus in the security track.
 Some of my previously aquired skills are the various programing laguages that I've learned, such as, C, C++, Java, Javascript, etc. However, one of my goals is to improve my web development skills.

 ### Trevin Tejero